Home Greek Winter Camping

 If there isn't enough room on your Kampingplatz space, please occupy tw6_Electricity_Supply.JPGo or more adjacent spaces.

-Laundry: There are two washing-machines.
-The key may be obtained from the Untersturmfeldgruppencampingplatzführer who will make a note of how many times you use the machine.
+Laundry: There are five washing-machines of which two are reserved for the exclusive use of the Senior Management Team and one has been sequestered by a German couple unaware that Greece is no longer occupied.
+The key to a remaining machine may be obtained from the Untersturm-feldgruppen-obergefreiter-werkmeisterjunker-kampingplatzführer who will make a note of how many loads you wash.
 Please be honest.

 Restaurant and Caf16_Path_to_the_Beach.JPGé-Bar: In the High Season, these are open from early morning until late at night and you could enjoy your favourite Greek food, drinks and beverages.
 The High Season is indeed well-named - the bar remains open until the last drunk leaves or falls over.
 The till is managed by an illegal immigrant who bemoans the loss of the deutschmark/ drachma exchange rate, which once moved in his favour as each night lengthened into Homer's rosy-fingered dawn.
 Sadly, in the Winter Season, the Restaurant and Bar remain closed and locked.

-Mini-Market: If it were open, you would find here anything you might need, as Foreshore_Walks_2.JPGwell as daily fresh fruit, milk, bread and cigarettes.
-The prices would have been only a little bit higher than those extorted in the local supermarkets.
-Sadly, in the winter it is also closed.
+Mini-Market: If it were open, you would find here anything you might need, as well as daily fresh fruit, milk, bread and cigarettes.
+The prices would have been only a little higher than those extorted from gullible tourists in the local supermarkets.
+Sadly, in the winter our mini-market is also closed, thereby saving you yet more money.

-Library: At the reception, had it been open, you would also have found a library, offering mainly fiction (including guides to local attractions) and a DVD about the campsite in summer.
+Parking.JPGLibrary: At the reception, had it been open, you would also have found a library, offering mainly fiction (including guides to local attractions) and a DVD about the Kampingplatz in summer.
 You could have borrowed a book free of charge in the German, Italian or Dutch language.

-Passes: At his discretion, the Untersturmfeldgruppencampingplatzführer may issue passes to campers wishing to visit the local village.
+Passes: At his discretion, the Untersturm-feldgruppen-obergefreiter-werkmeisterjunker-kCamping,_Sites_5.JPGampingplatzführer may issue passes to campers wishing to visit the local village.
 You must return before curfew.

 Language: The official language on the Kampingplatz will be an interesting mixture of Greek, German and English with a smattering of Italian and Dutch.
 English campers are advised to stay with the language they know best.
 Scottish people may feel lonely.

-Complaints: In the unlikely event that you think it worth making a complaint, please use the official form which will be provided by the Untersturmfeldgruppencampingplatzführer (if he has any left).
+Complaints: In the unlikely event that you think it worth making a complaint, please use the official form which will be provided by the Untersturm-feldgruppen-obergefreiter-werkmeisterjunker-kampingplatzführer (if he has any left).

-Payment: Cash money in the form of euros (clean, undamaged, low denomination notes preferred) is quite acceptable.
-Please do not give any money to the Untersturmfeldgruppencampingplatzführer - this important matter is deTV,_Satellite_2.jpgalt with by staff at the third and fourth levels in the management hierarchy.
+Payment: Cash money in the form of euros (clean, undamaged, low denomination notes preferred) is quite acceptablInternet_&_Email_1.JPGe.
+Do not risk DVT by waiting around for a receipt.
+Please do not give any money to the Untersturm-feldgruppen-obergefreiter-werkmeisterjunker-kampingplatzführer - this important matter is dealt with by staff at the third and fourth levels in the management hierarchy.
 They will be summoned by telephone, so please give at least three days' notice of your intention to leave.

 Exit Visas: When payment has been made in full and to the satisfaction of the higher levels of command (sorry, management), an exit visa from the Kampingplatz will be issued for yourself, your vehicle and approved passengers.
 Your passport, driving licence, EHIC, testimonials, marriage licence and birth certificate will then be returned.